 Reduces Costs

-There reason value engineering often gets mistaken as a cost-cutting strategy is because it often achieves cost reduction.
-Most importantly, it does so without sacrificing the quality, function or value of the project or product itself.
-From reducing inputs costs and using alternative methods, value engineering provides opportunities for cost reduction not only in projects but occasionally for the entire enterprise.
+Project managers often mistakenly view value engineering as a cost-cutting strategy because it achieves cost reduction.
+Most importantly, it does so without sacrificing the quality, function, or value of the project or product itself.
+From reducing inputs costs and using alternative methods, value engineering provides opportunities for cost reduction in projects and the entire enterprise.

 Optimises processes

 Value engineering critically identifies opportunities for improvement within project processes, not just materials and facilities.
-For example, Poor project governance structures or excessive documentation can often slow down teams and incur unnecessary costs on teams.
-Value engineering is an opportunity to re-evaluate pre-existing processes to optimise them for value generation.
+For example, poor project governance structures or excessive documentation can often slow down teams and incur unnecessary costs.
+Value engineering is an opportunity to re-evaluate such processes to optimise them for value generation.

 Enhances creativity

-One of the most critical benefits of value engineering is that it gets teams to think out of the box.
-Without proper prompting to think creatively, teams can easily fall into a routine, and in more dangerous situations, fall into ‘group think’.
+One of the most critical benefits of value engineering is that it encourages teams to think out of the box.
+Without project managers prompting teams to think creatively, teams can easily fall into a routine or ‘group think’.
 By creating a set space for creative brainstorming, teams can identify new opportunities that can help not only in their specific project context but other projects across the entire organisation.

 Get the most value out of your projects today